jasonwhite/button/README.md

 ## Inspiration

-Brilliant Build draws inspiration from several other build systems:
+The design of Brilliant Build learns from and draws inspiration from several other build systems:

  * [Tup](http://gittup.org/tup/)
  * [Ninja](https://martine.github.io/ninja/)